keenechung/finance-and-quantitative-modeling/My Lab/Note.md

 ------------------------------------------------------------
-## Module 2: Deterministic models and optimization
+## Module 2: Deterministic / Linear models and optimization
 - Linear models:
 - Growth and decay in discrete time
 - Growth and decay in continuous time